demographer/race_covid/README.md

 * estimation_and_figures.R

-* + additional data cleaning scripts
+* (additional data cleaning scripts that don't need to be run for replication)

 # Figures